In this guide, we’re covering everything you need to know to implement a successful customer-centric strategy for your business!

 Let’s look at six of the (many) ways a customer centric-strategy impacts your business, to drive increased revenue:

-One of the most important and measurable benefits of a customer-centric strategy is improved customer retention.
+One of the most important and measurable benefits of customer-centricity is improved customer retention.
 Focusing on continually improving customer experience, throughout the customer’s journey with the company, and re-engaging customers leads to greater customer satisfaction and fosters customer loyalty.

 Three critical metrics for success are your Customer Satisfaction Score (CSAT), Net Promoter Score (NPS), and Customer Effort Score (CES).
 These metrics allow you to measure your overall customer experience.
 Many companies already use these metrics, even if they have not yet adopted a fully customer-centric approach.
 Customer-centric organizations score higher on all three scores.